artefactop/picgen/docs/README.md

 # Picture Generator Service

 Pure [GO](https://golang.org) service that returns images that you can use: as placeholders while designing a web, make dinamic banners for your website, make default users avatars as in Gmail.
+See on [Github](https://github.com/artefactop/picgen)

 ![picgen example](https://picgen.xyz/256x158/ce3262/black.png?text=picgen&size=41)